secnonsense/sonion/README.md

 # sonion
 Security Onion Packet Download scripts

-Sonion is a suite of scripts to pull pcaps based on date and time (or a date and time range) and a filter.
+Sonion is a suite of scripts used to pull pcaps based on date and time (or a date and time range) and a filter from a Security Onion sensor.
 This way if you want to pull pcaps that are beyond the scope of an alert in Squert or a session in Elsa, you can cast a wider net.

 The suite is made up of 3 scripts.
 The most important is sonion.py.
 It should just work without modification (it pulls local hostname using uname, so hostname needs to match the sensor directory specifed in "/nsm/sensor_data/hostname-eth1/dailylogs/".
 This script defaults to eth1 for the monitoring port.
 If your sensor uses a different sensor port you would need to edit the sodir variable definition line.